 Chamonix is probably the most famous ski resort in the French Alps, as it was host to the very First Winter Olympic games in 1924.
 In fact, Chamonix is the oldest ski resort in France!
 This skier’s paradise is located at the foot of Mont Blanc and offers some of the best ski slopes in Europe.
 There are 12 ski areas, so you’re sure to find a slope to suit your level and style.
 Just keep this snowshoe boots guide handy because the snow levels there can be really high.
 And when you’re not hitting the epic slopes, you’ll be constantly gawking at the post-card-perfect scenery in every direction.

 As a cool (pun!) side trip, you might want to check out Mer de Glace (Ice Sea), one of the biggest glaciers in Europe.
 Just hop on the Montenvers rack railway for unforgatable views of the ice.
+It’s not very far from Hunter Chalets, which come off highly recommended to sojourners for the best accomodation.

 This one is for the beginners and the budget-minded.
 Borovets is a ski resort in Southwest Bulgaria, on the Rila mountain range.
 Prices are much cheaper than you’ll find in any of the main European hotspots, but the mountain is beautiful, and the skiing is great for beginners and intermediates!
 Beginners can take on of the two chairlifts for some of the easier runs, while those with more experience will want to take the Gondola to the larger area with long intermediate and expert runs.